manticoresoftware/manticoresearch/manual/Creating_a_table/Local_tables/Plain_and_real-time_table_settings.md

 columnar_strings_no_hash = attr1, attr2, attr3
 ```

-By default all string attributes stored in columnar storage store precalculated hashes.
-These hashes are used in grouping and filters.
-However, they occupy extra space and if you don't need grouping by that attribute you can save space by disabling hash generation.
+By default, all string attributes stored in columnar storage store pre-calculated hashes.
+These hashes are used for grouping and filtering.
+However, they occupy extra space, and if you don't need to group by that attribute, you can save space by disabling hash generation.

 ### Creating a real-time table online via CREATE TABLE